Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 git push origin assignment6a
 ```

-### 2️⃣ Create a Pull Request
-1. Log on to your GitHub account
-2. Open your `node-homework` repository
-3. Select your `assignment6a` branch.
-It should be one or several commits ahead of your main branch
-4. Create a pull request with a descriptive title like "Assignment 6a: PostgreSQL Integration"

-### 3️⃣ Submit Your GitHub Link
-Your browser now has the link to your pull request.
-Copy that link, to be included in your homework submission form.

 **Important:** Make sure your pull request includes:
 - All the modified files with database integration